All Things Must Pass

 Especially if he is old.
 Evil acts roll off Trump like water off a duck’s back, but it takes a toll.
 He is a mortal human being, and he is getting older every day.
 He will be gone soon.

 We will have President Vance for a while.
 It will be a time of great opportunity.
 J.D.Vance is, at best, a very weak copy of Trump, soulless, but without charisma, no cult following.
-Trump's bevy of sycophants are not likely to fall in line with Vance, and the infighting and jockeying for power should be the undoing of our brief flirtation with fascism.
-We can have a fresh start.
+Trump's bevy of sycophants is not likely to fall in line with Vance, and the infighting and jockeying for power should be the undoing of our brief flirtation with fascism.
+We can have a fresh start. ____________________________________________

 From: John Hamilton